-Ukrainian President Vladimir Zelensky refuses to negotiate a peace settlement as long as Vladimir Putin remains President of Russia.
-He made this claim in a post on his official Telegram channel on Friday.
+Ukrainian President Vladimir Zelensky has refused to negotiate a peace deal as long as Vladimir Putin remains president of Russia, issuing a demand for regime change via his official Telegram channel on Friday.

 Claims he had “always offered Russia coexistence on equal, honest, dignified and fair terms,” Zelensky blamed Russia for the failure of the negotiations and insisted that it was “obviously this is impossible with this Russian president.”

-“We are ready for a dialogue with Russia, but … with another president of Russia,” he wrote.
+“We are ready for a dialogue with Russia, but already with another Russian president.” he wrote.
 Unlike the majority of his Telegram posts, this one was written only in Ukrainian, without an accompanying English translation.

 Zelensky has repeatedly rejected peace overtures from Moscow, most recently turning down Putin’s offer on Friday to resume negotiations.
 What made the offer a non-starter for Kyiv is that Putin refused to give up the regions that this week voted to join Russia.

 “Only the path of strengthening Ukraine and expelling the occupiers from all our territory will restore peace.”
 Declared Zelensky in his address.